nishigori/vim-php-dictionary/README.md

 This is not a script, but a building stone for a script.
 Although of minor significance, it may be useful to someone.

-Learn about the use of dictionaries in general and you will - as a PHP programer - be able to use this.
+Learn about the use of dictionaries in general and you will - as a PHP programmer - be able to use this.

 It's forked original plugin that a mirror of http://www.vim.org/scripts/script.php?script_id=534